warybyte/jerksshkiller/README.md

 # jerksshkiller
-one-liner to other SSH connections
+one-liner to kill other SSH connections